Summary of This Privacy Notice

-We will use your identity, contact and usage information to keep our records up to date, and to customize our site's content to you.
+We will use your identity, contact, and usage information to keep our records up to date, and to customize our site's content to you.
 If you are a current or former user of our services, we may also use your contact and identity details to keep you up to date with our latest news.

 We will use your technical information to:

-- ensure that the site is secure;
+- ensure that the sites are secure

 c) We need to comply with a legal or regulatory obligation

 In certain circumstances, we may need to retain or use your data to comply with regulations and/or the law.